 » Recommended Reading: Hair, Skin and Nail Supplements: A Comprehensive Guide

 Stress can also be a contributor to hair thinning and hair loss, Dr. Oro said.
 “The stress hormone can be sensed by the nervous system which wraps around the hair follicle stem cells and causes the hair to respond differently,” he explained.

 A college student, for instance, might experience hair loss during final exams, “and in the summer, when there’s no school, their hair grows well,” Dr. Oro hypothesized.
 “It’s very clearly emotionally connected.”

-The hair follicle is a biosensor for everything going on in our body, he noted.
+The hair follicle is a biosensor for everything going on in our body.

 “It’s wired up to your brain, it’s surrounded by blood vessels, it senses all the hormones – it knows your stress levels,” Dr. Oro said.
 “Make sure all your nutrients and emotional state and hormonal state are in balance – that’s number one and it’s the easiest thing to do.”

 According to Dr. Robinson, hormonal changes are the most common trigger for hair loss (androgenetic alopecia), and is most noticeable during hormonal life events such as having a baby or menopause.

 “There is also a self-induced form of alopecia called traction alopecia which is hair loss caused by how a woman is styling her hair, so ditch the tight pony tail and change up where you part your hair from time to time,” Dr. Robinson advised.
 “Beyond these factors, there are also autoimmune diseases and conditions of the thyroid and anemia that can cause hair loss.”

 8. Non-Scarring and Scarring